Purpose of this article

 A technical building assessment is a formal, documented assessment carried out by a person with relevant technical expertise to identify energy, water, and waste improvement opportunities at an asset.

-Individuals with technical expertise may include, for example:
+Individuals with technical expertise may include, for example, building engineers, building surveyors, or qualified sustainability or building performance professionals.

 These assessments typically evaluate:

-- The physical structure and materials of the building
+- The physical structure and materials of the asset

 - How building systems are designed and operated

-- How the building is used by its occupants
+- How the asset is used by its occupants

 - Opportunities to improve operational efficiency and reduce environmental impact